|Posted by mandybaggot on April 10, 2014 at 3:35 AM||comments (2)|

 If you were in charge of casting who would play your hero in the film adaptation and why would they be the best choice?

-About you!
 Where do you live and who with?
 Cats?
 Children?
-Hunky firefighter?

 TV – are you a drama lover or a soap devourer?
 Or does comedy tickle your fancy more?

 Don’t watch TV and even when I did I didn’t watch soaps.
 The last thing I made a habit of watching was comedy, ‘Last of the Summer Wine.’

 You’re allowed to take THREE items to a desert island – which THREE things could you not live without?

 I’d probably want the desk top computer with a good internet connection.
 I like desktop machines; they don’t follow you about hassling you to check facebook or your email when you’re working.
 They sit quietly where you left them and allow you to get on with real life.
 But I’ve got a lot of friends all over the world and this would allow me to keep in touch.
 I’d also be able to get hold of a lot of books that way as well.

 I’d also like decent coffee.
 I’ll happily settle for a grinder if you promise me coffee growing on the island.